Research & Creative Fellowships

 For more information, contact Dr. Catherine Cordova, the director of community engaged learning, at catherine.cordova@pitt.edu.

 FHC's Research & Creative Fellowship (RCF) supports undergraduate students conducting a research or creative project under the guidance of a Pitt-affiliated mentor during the fall or spring semester.
-This fellowship is open to Pitt undergraduates from any major, field, or campus.
 However, students enrolled in an FHC program (BPhil, degree, or distinction) may be given priority.
 Applicants may propose any form of research, scholarships, or creative work that is appropriate to the project's discipline.
 This fellowship requires attendance at a weekly seminar on Mondays from 4:30 to 5:20 p.m. and provides 1 credit for participation.

 The Martinson Applied Projects (MAPs) are team-based research experiences sponsored by FHC and designed to provide small groups of honors students the opportunity to work on applied interdisciplinary research projects throughout the Pitt community.
 MAPs are led by Pitt researchers and allow students to gain experiential credit while working on projects that create new knowledge, inform action, and advance the public good.